 Taking part in whole school community events such as Naidoc Week, Footy Day, Kindness Week and more.

-Our teachers create safe learning environments, built on trust and respect that empowers students to share thoughts, ideas, beliefs and opinions.
+Our teachers create safe and inclusive learning environments, built on trust and respect that empowers students to share thoughts, ideas, beliefs and opinions.

-Our teachers are to listen to and learn from their students and provide consistent opportunities for them to use their voices, students develop a sense of ownership for how and what they learn.
+Our teachers listen to and learn from their students and provide consistent opportunities for students to develop a sense of ownership for how and what they learn.